DemonZDev/DZEconomy/README.md

 ---
 ## Storage System
-The plugin uses FlatFileStorageProvider for data storage.
-No external database is required.
+The plugin uses FlatFileStorageProvider for data storage as default.
+Database also support in it, you can turn on/off database mode from config.yml (default is off).
 Player data is stored efficiently with PlayerDataManager optimization.

 ---
 ## Configuration